 Importantly, a private child support collector cannot charge a client for collecting anything other than the amount that is past due as of the date of the contract, together with any statutory interest owed on the past due amount.
 The Governor has expressed his intent that the law be interpreted as limiting fees charged by collection agencies to past due child support, not current or baseline child support payments.
 In other words, Georgia’s children should not see their current monthly payments decline as a result of the new law.

-Remember, unless a private child support collection company has filed a contract with the Office of Consumer Protection, it should not be offering services in the State of Georgia.
+Remember, unless a private child support collection company has filed a contract with the Consumer Protection Division, it should not be offering services in the State of Georgia.

-See the chart below for a list of private child support collection companies that have filed a contract with the Office of Consumer Protection.
+See the chart below for a list of private child support collection companies that have filed a contract with the Consumer Protection Division.

-Private Child Support Collection Companies with a Contract on File with the Governor's Office of Consumer Protection
+Private Child Support Collection Companies with a Contract on File with the Georgia Department of Law's Consumer Protection Division:

 12201 Champlin Drive, PO Box 131